hapax/hapax.github.io/assets/minimal-networks.md

 	</figure>

 Before we go on, we note a couple of features of this trident graph.
-We have a point in the centre, with three incoming edges separated by angle $120^\circ$.
+We have a point in the centre, with three edges separated by angle $120^\circ$.
+(An edge is just a line between two stations.)
 Remarkably, this is a completely general feature of minimal networks!
 Any time we add a hub, it will have three spokes separated by equal angles.